 AFRDI will undertake all the necessary inspections, assessments and tests.
-Test reports issued by other laboratories with relevant ISO Guide 25 or ISO/IEC 17025 accreditation may be accepted although it is necessary for the products covered by such certificates to be inspected and undergo some confirmation testing (accepting test reports from other laboratories).
+Test reports issued by other laboratories with relevant ISO Guide 25 or ISO/IEC 17025 accreditation may be accepted although it is necessary for the products covered by such certificates to be inspected and undergo some confirmation testing.

 The results of these tests and evaluations are then discussed with the supplier, particularly if some unusual result is obtained.
 On completion of the evaluation, the supplier will be issued with a report detailing the results of all relevant tests and inspections.
 All evaluations conducted by us are undertaken in the strictest confidence.

 Certification Agreement & Fee

 Before an item can be marketed with the AFRDI swing tag or logo, and before it can be advertised as meeting AFRDI certification requirements, the supplier must enter into a certification agreement with us.